apache/doris-website/versioned_docs/version-2.1/data-operate/delete/delete-manual.md

 ### Note

-- When using the table model AGGREGATE, UNIQUE, you can only specify conditions on the key column.
+- When using the table model AGGREGATE, you can only specify conditions on the key column.

 - If the selected key column does not exist in a rollup, it cannot be deleted.